rackerlabs/support-how-to/content/rackspace-email/enable-dkim-in-the-cloud-office-control-panel.md

 product_url: rackspace-email
 ---

-Enable DKIM for supported domains.

 DKIM adds a secure signature to your domain to authenticate email sent from users in your company.
 DKIM is an industry best practice that increases the security of your email domains

 ### Limitations

 DKIM is not available for domains on Hosted Exchange 2007.
-Please contact our Support team to determine the best upgrade path to a DKIM-supported product.
+Please contact Rackspace Support team to determine the best upgrade path to a DKIM-supported product.

 ### Procedure